Talent Management

 Data-driven placement recommendations help reduce unconscious bias in talent assessments.

-Unlike annual reviews, run your 9-box calibration monthly.
+Run your 9-box calibration whenever you need it — no waiting for annual review cycles.
 Stay current with your team's growth trajectory.

 Understanding Each Box